Day 1: Tehran

 Drive to Kashan early in the morning.

-In this city, we are going to visit one of the magnificent historical Persian gardens Fin garden which is completed in 1590.and after the garden we are going to visit Boroujerdi and Tabatabaei traditional houses that belong to two wealthy merchants and decorated and beautify excellently in the 18th century.
+In this city, we are going to visit one of the magnificent historical Persian gardens Fin garden.
+The Fin graden is completed in 1590.
+After visiting the garden we are going to see Boroujerdi and Tabatabaei traditional houses that belong to two wealthy merchants and decorated and beautified excellently in the 18th century.

 Day 3: Kashan-Isfahan